Happy Monster Band

 Happy Monster Band (branded as Happy Monster Band: World Tour in season 2) is an animated children's television series that originally aired on Playhouse Disney from October 1, 2007, to October 28, 2008.
 The series was created by Don Carter and produced by Kickstart Productions.
 It is about a group of monsters who perform songs about friendship, love, exercise, chores, and other preschool themes.

 Characters

 Main

 There are four monsters that make up the Happy Monster Band: Frred, L.O., Bluz, and Ink.
 Each of the monster's name reflects its color: Frred's signature color is red, L.O.'s is yellow, Bluz's is blue, and Ink's is pink.
 They were designed by Don Carter.
-All four of the band members are children, but their singing voices are those of the members of the band Tally Hall.
+All four of the band members are children, but their singing voices are those of the some of the members of the band Tally Hall.
 In the UK version, children's voices are used for the singing portions.